Calistoga takes PG&E to task over power outages

 Over the past two years Calistoga has been subjected to numerous power outages that have lasted up to a week.
 Particularly hard hit is the west side of town, which does not receive power from temporary generators.

-PG&E representative Mark Van Gorder acknowledged the community’s dissatisfaction with service from the company, which has been struggling with communication issues regarding PSPS events, and with Calistoga in particular, calling it “ground zero.”
+PG&E representative Mark Van Gorder acknowledged the community’s dissatisfaction with service from the company, which has been struggling with communication issues regarding Public Safety Power Shutoff events, and with Calistoga in particular, calling it “ground zero.”

 “Calistoga is impacted more than any other area in our service area,” he acknowledged.

-He also detailed how the recent wildfires have beleaguered the company’s efforts to maintain power to the town, and emphasized the company’s concern for safety.
+Van Gorder also detailed how the recent wildfires have stressed the company’s efforts to maintain power to the town, and emphasized the company’s concern for safety.

 City officials expressed gratitude for the recently installed generators, which cost PG&E about $4 million.
 At the same time, they are loud, they only power a portion of the town, and the city wants more communication regarding outages.